AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 1. Prepare the Commerce application environment.

-1. Enable the Commerce Admin for Unified Shell integration using the Magento CLI.
+1. Enable the Experience Cloud integration for the Commerce Admin using the Commerce command line tool.

 1. Test the integration.